 Does the definition of meat include fat and connective tissue?

 A certain amount of fat and connective tissue is allowed for in the definition of ‘meat’ i.e. the fat and connective tissue that adheres to the muscles.
 This is subject to certain limits which are laid down in the legislation as follows:

 |Mammals (other than rabbits and porcines) and mixtures of species with mammals predominating

 |Birds and Rabbits

-Q. What if the levels of fat and/or connective tissue in my product exceed the limits set out in the legislation?
+What if the levels of fat and/or collagen/meat protein ratio in my product exceed the limits set out in the legislation?

-A. The FSAI's Guidance Note 14 - The Application of Commission Directive 2001/101/EC as Amended by Commission Directive 2002/898/EC on the Definition of Meat provides details on the calculation of the meat content using a typical recipe for a pork liver sausage.
+The FSAI's Guidance Note 14 - The Application of Commission Directive 2001/101/EC as Amended by Commission Directive 2002/898/EC on the Definition of Meat provides details on the calculation of the meat content using a typical recipe for a pork liver sausage.
 Please note that whilst the calculation examples given in this guidance note are still valid, the legislation referred to has been replaced by Regulation (EU) No. 1169/2011 on the provision of food information to consumers.
 Annex VII Part B should be consulted for the current rules on declaring meat as an ingredient.